What Is Perfect Bound Book Printing?

 Perfect binding is the default choice for any book you want to look and feel like a retail paperback.
 It's the right fit for:

-• Novels and memoirs - the trade paperback standard every reader recognizes.
+- Soft cover novels and memoirs - the trade paperback standard every reader recognizes.

-• Poetry collections and short story anthologies.
+- Poetry collections and short story anthologies.

-• Business books, guides, and training manuals.
+- Business books, guides, and training manuals.

-• Self-published titles sold on Amazon, at events, or direct to readers.
+- Self-published titles sold on Amazon, at events, or direct to readers.

 It's by far the most popular choice for self-published authors because it hits the sweet spot between cost, durability, and a professional trade-paperback presentation.
 For fiction in particular, novel printing almost always means perfect binding.
+If you already have a finished PDF, see our print a book from PDF guide for the step-by-step process.

 Perfect Bound Specifications